Rawat890/NEXUS/Internet/Lecture4.rst

 Class E - 1 1 1 1(fixed) _ _ _ _ (240-255). _ _ _ _ _ _ _ _ . _ _ _ _ _ _ _ _ . _ _ _ _ _ _ _ _

-IANA is responsible for distributing the IP addresses (international assigned of number authority) --> distibute to 5 regions of world Asia-Pacific ---> they also provide country wise to ISP providers of their country like VI, Jio provides in meaningful way like 73.0.0.0 to 73.255.255.255 ip addresses are given to jio (2^24) Africa
+IANA is responsible for distributing the IP addresses (International assigned of number authority) --> distibute to 5 regions of world Asia-Pacific ---> they also provide country wise to ISP providers of their country like VI, Jio provides in meaningful way like 73.0.0.0 to 73.255.255.255 ip addresses are given to jio (2^24) Africa